project-hadron/discovery-behavioral-utils/README.rst

 The best way to install AI-STAC component packages is directly from the Python Package Index repository using pip.
-All AI-STAC components are based on a pure python foundation package ``aistac-foundation``, but this also takes advantage of other AI-STAC components  ``discovery-connectors`` providing extended connectivity, and the ``discovery-transition-ds`` package providing, amongst other things, data anylitics.
+All AI-STAC components are based on a pure python foundation package ``aistac-foundation``, but this also takes advantage of other AI-STAC components  ``discovery-connectors`` providing extended connectivity, and the ``discovery-transition-ds`` package providing, amongst other things, data analytics.
 The pip install is:

 .. code-block:: bash